Skip to content

 • Read and display AUSD balances

-• Interact with vbTokens (yield-bearing vault bridge tokens)
+• Interact with other vbTokens (yield-bearing vault bridge tokens)

 2. Improve the UI: